-Internet of Things in Manufacturing: Merits and Patterns
+Internet of Things (IoT): Merits and Patterns

 In the age of Industry 4.0 (Industrial Internet) and the digital transformation of producing, the manufacturing industry is the market where the Internet of Things (IoT) becomes the Industrial Internet of Things (IIoT).
 Projects, products, and new innovations are being produced, which powers the market and enables the foremost investments and profits to be made in IIoT.